 The Guadalupe RFPG recognizes that several county-wide evaluations cross into adjacent flood planning regions.
 Because these actions are sponsored by an entity that overlaps multiple planning regions the efforts will not be duplicated, and coordination efforts will continue to adjudicate potential funding or costs.
 For example, Comal County is sponsoring an FME related to study of low water crossing improvements throughout the entire county.
-This regional action will include the portions of Regions 11 and 12 so there is no duplicative effort.
+This regional action will include the portions of Regions 11 and 12 so there is no duplicative effort; however, it is not clear if the funding has been proportioned or needs to be split to reflect the effort within the respective regions.
+If it is determined that the costs need to be adjusted the RFPG will adjust in the amended plan.